 For a significantly better-value alternative to the more traditional safari experiences offered in Botswana, choose lesser-trammelled neighbour Zambia.
 Walking safaris were pioneered here and still remain a firm fixture in the country’s slew of national parks, led by deeply passionate guides at the very top of their game.
 South Luangwa is prolific for its big cat sightings, while Lower Zambezi is flush with leopards, bull elephants and wild dogs, and offers a whole host of water-based excursions along the Zambezi River, including tiger fishing and canoe trips from secluded riverbank camps.

 A little further off-the-beaten-track lies Kafue National Park and the wild wetlands of Busanga Plains.
 Waterlogged for much of the year, the park transforms into a twitchers’ paradise (and another prime spot for big cat encounters) once the rains relent from July to October.
 Over in the far west, there’s Liuwa Plain National Park which, with just one permanent camp, is still one of Zambia’s best-kept secrets.
-Base yourself at Time + Tide King Lewanika for a ringside seat for Zambia’s very own wildebeest migration, which promises the same dramatic spectacle as the Maasai Mara and the Serengeti, but completely untouched by the tourist masses.
+Base yourself at Ker & Downey King Lewanika for a ringside seat for Zambia’s very own wildebeest migration, which promises the same dramatic spectacle as the Maasai Mara and the Serengeti, but completely untouched by the tourist masses.
 And of course, no trip to Zambia is complete without a stop-off in the colonial town of Livingstone and a visit to Victoria Falls, one of the seven Natural Wonders of the World.

 RWANDA

 With its chequered history and poaching past, Rwanda hasn’t always been considered a top safari destination.
 But that’s all changed in recent decades, with outstanding rewilding efforts transforming the country into a vanguard of conservation.
 Set against the Volcanoes National Park’s backdrop of thick forest and fizzing volcanoes, Rwanda’s mist-shrouded Virunga Mountains are perhaps the best place in the world to view the critically-endangered mountain gorilla in its natural habitat.
-Primate-tracking here is taken very seriously: efforts to protect the gorillas mean permits are strictly limited and expensive, and treks can be very physically demanding – but this is a truly once-in-a-lifetime experience, and you’ll reap the rewards once you set eyes on these majestic creatures up-close.
+Primate-tracking here is taken very seriously: efforts to protect the gorillas mean permits are strictly limited and expensive, and treks can be very physically demanding – but this is a truly once-in-a-lifetime experience, and you’ll reap the rewards once you make eye contact with these majestic creatures up-close.

 While gorillas might be Rwanda’s main wildlife draw, there’s plenty more to see.
 Set deep in Africa’s oldest rainforest, staggeringly beautiful Nyungwe National Park is famous for its cheeky chimpanzee communities and hundreds of species of birds.
 And if you’re keen to tick off the Big Five, there’s Akagera National Park – following the successful reintroduction of lion and rhino over the last decade, it’s now one of the most game-rich pockets of the country.
 To cap it all off, a smattering of high-end lodges really helps set the bar high for safari-lovers: top picks include Singita Kwitonda Lodge with its plum location on the fringes of Volcanoes National Park, One & Only Nyungwe House, ringed by lush tea plantations, and picturesque Magashi Camp, set on the lakeshore in Akagera.
 For more information, check out our Big Five & Gorillas in Rwanda itinerary.
 READ MORE >